ansys/pyansys/README.rst

 Provided you have Ansys 2021R1 installed, a DPF server will start automatically once you start using DPF from python.

-Opening a result file generated from Ansys workbench or MAPDL is as easy as:
+Opening a result file generated from Ansys Workbench or MAPDL is as easy as:

 .. code:: python